EDS 220: Working with Environmental Data

 Introductions

-In the next few minutes, talk with a person next to you and ask them what parts of Santa Barbara have you enjoyed exploring.
+In the next few minutes, talk with a person next to you and ask them what parts of Santa Barbara have they enjoyed exploring.

 You’ll get to introduce your partner at the end.